Deimos-1/ML-project/README.md

     For the architecture, we initially set a 2 hidden-layers NN with LeakyReLU activation functions but it had bad performances.
 By having a 4 hidden-layers NN and slightly larger layers (~18 neurons), it improved, but not that much.
 Finally with a 4 hidden-layers net, with ReLU activation functions, a greater size ([14,80,30,1]) and some hyperparameter search we were able to have low losses: ~0.05 on the training set and ~0.13 on the validation set, which was 3 times better as our initial results.

+3)  Training:
+    With our relatively small dataset we decided to implement a cross validation.
+We noticed that the validation loss was varying a lot between each execution of the notebook.
+With a 3-fold cross-validation we could have a more precise view on the validation loss for our hyperparameter search.

 ## Some extra learning outcomes: